alinrzv/postfix_allowed_domains/README.md

 ï»¿# Postfix SMTP Allowed Domains - Plugin for aaPanel

 ## Without this plugin and setup, your mail server can be flooded by bots constantly attempting to connect, which can slow down email processing and reduce overall sending performance.
-By implementing this solution, unauthorized SMTP connection requests are blocked immediately, ensuring that legitimate emails are sent faster and more efficiently, without unnecessary delays caused by spam or bot traffic. í ½íº€
+By implementing this solution, unauthorized SMTP connection requests are blocked immediately, ensuring that legitimate emails are sent faster and more efficiently, without unnecessary delays caused by spam or bot traffic.

 ## Overview
 The **Postfix SMTP Allowed Domains Plugin** for **aaPanel** enables administrators to restrict SMTP sending to specific allowed domains.
 This plugin automatically configures Postfix to enforce sender restrictions using an `allowed_domains` list.